Best Conference Room Equipment for Small Business

 Choose the Jabra PanaCast 50 if: Your room has an unusual layout — L-shaped, horseshoe table, or a permanent whiteboard that participants reference constantly.
 Or if your IT infrastructure already includes a Windows compute device for the room, making the $1,099 bar price the actual comparison point.

-Choose the Yealink MeetingBoard Pro if: You want a single unit that eliminates all integration decisions.
-Walk in, tap the screen, start the meeting — nothing to cable together, no display to procurement separately, no touchscreen controller to manage.
+Choose the Yealink MeetingBoard Pro if: You want a single unit that removes all integration decisions — no separate display to source, no touchscreen controller to manage, no additional cabling between components.
 Also the strongest choice for rooms used for collaborative work sessions, not only video calls.

 Related Resources